builders-garden/eco-checkout-spa/README.md

 ## Application Flow

+1. The merchant constructs the Eco Checkout URL with the required parameters and redirects the user to it
-1. Parameters are validated on page load
+2. Parameters are validated on page load
-2. If valid, the user can proceed to payment; if not valid, the user must manually fill in the required missing parameters
+3. If valid, the user can proceed to payment; if not valid, the user must manually fill in the required missing parameters
-3. The user connects their wallet
+4. The user connects their wallet
-4. If the connected wallet contains enough tokens to cover the due amount, the user is presented with an optimized selection of tokens; if the wallet's total value is insufficient, the user is prompted to connect another wallet
+5. If the connected wallet contains enough tokens to cover the due amount, the user is presented with an optimized selection of tokens; if the wallet's total value is insufficient, the user is prompted to connect another wallet
-5. If the user is not satisfied with the optimized token selection, they can change it by opening the advanced token selection modal
+6. If the user is not satisfied with the optimized token selection, they can change it by opening the advanced token selection modal
-6. The user reviews the checkout through the payment recap step before proceeding with the actual payment
+7. The user reviews the checkout through the payment recap step before proceeding with the actual payment
-7. The user lands in the transactions view, where the first transaction is automatically started
+8. The user lands in the transactions view, where the first transaction is automatically started
-8. Once the user completes all transactions, if a redirect link is provided as a query parameter, the user is shown a button that redirects to the merchant's website; otherwise, the payment process finishes with a success message and the window can be closed.
+9. Once the user completes all transactions, if a redirect link is provided as a query parameter, the user is shown a button that redirects to the merchant's website; otherwise, the payment process finishes with a success message and the window can be closed.

+## Development

+### Contributing

+We welcome contributions!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### Local Development

+1. Fork the repository
+2. Install dependencies using your preferred package manager
+3. Create a `.env.local` file with the required environment variables
+4. Run the development server
+5. Make your changes
+6. Submit a pull request